 This is where something like the work breakdown structure comes in handy.
 This hierarchical breakdown of all deliverables required for a project to be considered complete is an extremely useful tool for PMs.

-You start with your main project, say a complete company rebrand, and work backwards to create a flow chart of key deliverables (and any smaller components that feed into these).
-This allows you to clearly lay out and track deliverables according to your designated timeline.
+You start with your main project, say a complete company rebrand, and work backward to create a flow chart of key deliverables (and any smaller components that feed into these).
+This allows you to clearly lay out and track deliverables according to your designated timeline and any potential dependencies.

 Now that you have a basic structure and template in place, it’s time to actually define the deliverables of your project.